CyZd/LouvreTickets/readme.txt

 With this preparation, the website should work locally by typing "localhost" on your browser once your php server and DB manager are up and running.

+Caution: assets included are for private use (under the fair use laws governing educations purposes) and subject to copyright from their righful owners.

 /Copiez le contenu du dossier sur votre machine.
 Vous trouverez un dossier "DB" qui contient une copie de la base de donnée de test.
 Importez ce fichier en utlisant votre gestionnaire de DB.
 N'oubliez pas l'update de composer si besoin.